 There are many causes associated with heat exhaustion.

-- The main reason why heat exhaustion occurs is due to high temperatures and high humidity, especially in summers.
+- The main reason why heat exhaustion occurs is due to high temperatures and high humidity, especially in summer.
 This can happen anywhere, be it you moving around out in scorching heat or sitting inside a car with no AC.

 - If you practice high-intensity exercise in a heated and humid climate, that can also become a potential cause of sudden heat exhaustion.